Semantic Network Interpretation: Introduction

 \section{Introduction}

-Given a convolutional network, we're interested in knowing what features it has learned for making classification decisions.
-Despite their tremendous success on various computer vision~\cite{KrizhevskySH_NIPS2012,SimonyanZ_ICLR2015,HeZRS_CVPR2016} tasks, deep neural network models are still commonly viewed as black boxes.
-The difficulty for neural network understanding mainly lies in the end-to-end learning of the feature extractor sub-network and the classifier sub-network, which often contain millions of parameters.
-Debugging an over-confident network, which assigns the wrong class label to an image with high probability, can be extremely difficult.
-This is also true when adversarial noise~\cite{Goodfellow_2014_ArXiv} is added to deliberately guide the network to a wrong conclusion.
-It is therefore desirable to have some textual output explaining which features were responsible for triggering the error, just like an intelligent compiler does for a grammar bug in code.
-Network interpretation is also crucial for tasks involving humans, like autonomous driving and medical image analysis.
-It is therefore important to distill the knowledge learned by deep models and represent it in an easy-to-understand way.
+Network interpretation seeks to illuminate or expose the features that have been learned, and its difficulty lies in the end-to-end learning of the feature extraction and classification sub-networks, which typically contain millions of parameters each. ``Debugging'' an over-confident network, one which assigns the wrong class label to an image with high confidence, can be extremely difficult, especially when adversarial noise~\cite{Goodfellow_2014_ArXiv} is added to deliberately mislead the network to the wrong conclusion.
+In that case a meaningful explanation is highly desirable, which contains features responsible for triggering the error, similar to the syntax error highlighting of an intelligent compiler.
+A thorough understanding of the neural networks is an indispensable part for their continuous success.
+Network interpretation is also crucial for tasks involving humans due to legal reasons.
+It is therefore important to distill the knowledge learned by deep models and present it in an easy-to-understand way.

-Fine-grained recognition concerns the problem of discriminating between visually similar sub-categories like different species of gulls or different versions of BMW 3 cars.
-Humans are usually good at tasks like attribute prediction, keypoint annotation, and image captioning, but we usually find fine grained recognition to be extremely hard without proper training.
-Network interpretation is therefore useful for fine-grained recognition to find the network's failure patterns and to educate humans about what the network thinks as informative features.
-It is worth noting that the proposed algorithm is not constrained to fine-grained recognition.
-It is equally effective to be applied to general image dataset given accurate image-level attribute annotations.
+Most popular approaches for network interpretation are visualization-based.
+Filter-level interpretation (understanding the concepts a filter encodes) is often achieved by displaying the maximally activated dataset example~\cite{Zeiler_2013_ECCV} (Figure~\ref{fig:filter-vis}) or the optimized input image with image prior regulation~\cite{Nguyen_2015_CVPR,NGUYEN_2016_NIPS}.
+Decision-level interpretation (understanding why the network makes a decision, also called attribution) ~\cite{Zhou_2016_CVPR,Selvaraju_2017_ICCV,sundararajan2017axiomatic,springenberg2014striving,smilkov2017smoothgrad} is often achieved by highlighting a region in the image that's important for the decision-making.
+Despite their success at providing visual clues, pure visualization is unable to provide semantic explanation and sometimes misses detailed information, as shown in Figure~\ref{fig:overview}.
+Similarly, Adebayo,~\etal~\cite{adebayo2018sanity} argues that ``reliance, solely, on visual assessment can be misleading.''